robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 ### First-class modules

 As mentioned before, Node modules are first-class.
 This means they're just a plain JavaScript object that you can store in variables and pass around.
-This one of the most important steps for a good module system.
+This is one of the most important steps for a good module system.

 To write a Node module, you just create a new JavaScript file, and assign any value you want to `module.exports`: